-SQL Standard requires enforcement; this property shouldn't be changed unless an application written for a non-conforming RDBMS needs it.
+SQL Standard requires enforcement; this property shouldn't be changed unless an application written for a nonconforming RDBMS needs it.
+Only a user with the DBA role can execute this statement.

-This is equivalent to the connection property sql.enforce\tdc\delete.
+This is equivalent to the connection property sql.enforce_tdc_delete.